vitorccs/esp32cam-rc-car/README.md

 <img src="https://github.com/vitorccs/esp32cam-rc-car/assets/9891961/ea42572a-f59b-4444-ae26-d2b4ac0d762e" width="300">

-Note: the Electrolytic Capacitor is used to prevent ESP32-CAM board from rebooting when DC Motors consume more current and causes a voltage drop.
+Note: the Electrolytic Capacitor is used to prevent ESP32-CAM board from rebooting when DC Motors consume more current and cause a voltage drop in the circuit.

 ## Components
 * 01 - ESP32-CAM board